Antiferromagnetic fluctuations and a dominant $d_{xy}$-wave pairing symmetry in nickelate-based superconductors: I. Introduction

-To identify the superconducting pairing form of nickelate-based materials, we perform a quantum Monte Carlo study of the spin correlation and superconducting pairing interaction in an effective two-band microscopic model.
-From results of the Wannier orbitals\cite{Hepting2020,PhysRevX.10.011024}, a two-band model is constructed which contains two main bands near $E_F$, and this model also contains inter-orbital coupling between the Ni3d orbital and the R5d orbital.
-The calculations of the pairing correlation shows that there exits an extensive $d$-wave channel which firmly dominates over other pairings at low temperature.
-For different fillings $\avg{n}$=1.0, 0.9 ,0.8, the $(\pi,\pi)$ antiferromagnetic (AFM) correlation and the effective pairing interaction are both enhanced as the on-site Coulomb interaction increases.
-Our unbiased calculations demonstrate that the superconductivity and AFM correlation in nickelate-based superconductors should be driven by electron-electron correlation, and our work here marks an important step in an exact manner to address the superconducting mechanism in nickelate's family.
+To identify the superconducting pairing form of nickelate-based materials, we perform a quantum Monte Carlo study of the spin correlation and superconducting pairing interaction in an effective two-band microscopic model based on parameters extracted from first-principles calculations.
+From the results of the Wannier orbitals \cite{Hepting2020,PhysRevX.10.011024}, a two-band model is constructed that contains two main bands near $E_F$, and this model also contains inter-orbital coupling between the Ni 3$d$ orbital and the R $5d$ orbital.
+The calculations of the pairing correlation show that there exists an extensive $d$-wave channel that firmly dominates over other pairings at low temperature and the pairing channel is determined by the Ni 3$d$ orbital.
+For different fillings $\avg{n}$=1.0, 0.9, and 0.8, the $(\pi,\pi)$ antiferromagnetic (AFM) correlation and the effective pairing interaction are both enhanced as the on-site interaction increases.
+Our unbiased calculations demonstrate that the superconductivity and AFM correlation in nickelate-based superconductors should be driven by electron-electron correlation.
+Although the $(\pi,\pi)$ antiferromagnetic correlation could be enhanced by electronic interaction, there is no evidence for long-range antiferromagnetic order exhibited in nickelate-based superconductors.
+Additionally, by considering the nearest-neighbor repulsion of the Ni 3$d$ orbital, the CDW state exhibits a $q=(\pi,\pi)$ pattern.